Heart Disease and Stress

 Causes of Stress

-Stress can be caused by a physical or emotional change, or a change in your environment that requires you to adjust or respond.
+Stress can be caused by a physical or emotional change or a change in your environment that requires you to adjust or respond.
 Things that make you feel stressed are called "stressors."
-Stressors can be minor hassles, major lifestyle changes, or a combination of both.
-Below are some common stressors that can affect people at all stages of life.
+Stressors can be minor hassles, significant lifestyle changes, or a combination.
+Below are some everyday stressors that can affect people at all stages of life:

 - Illness, either personal or of a family member or friend